 Meanwhile, the U.S. Bureau of Economic Analysis indicates that the U.S. (GDP) showed corresponding growth, from $100 billion in 1940 to $525 billion in 1960, to nearly $3 trillion in 1980, to $14 trillion in 2007.

-In other words, what is obvious from these statistics, except to economists, is that the demand for a company’s product can be manufactured and manipulated.
+In other words, what is obvious from these statistics, except perhaps to economists, is that the demand for a company’s product can be manufactured and manipulated.
 This is, after all, why companies pay advertising companies so much money and why they are willing to pay millions of dollars for a brief thirty-second commercial on national television.
 Companies are no longer willing simply to inform consumers about the existence of their product or service and then let them decide whether they will buy it or not.
 Because of unbridled price competition, they have been obliged to manipulate consumers’ preferences and manufacture demand for their often artificial and unnecessary products and services, otherwise a more aggressive or unscrupulous competitor will gain sales and possibly drive them out of business.

 An important consequence of this discussion for economic theory is that the supply and demand curves, which are familiar to all economic students, and whose intersection is supposed to determine a product’s price, are not completely independent of each other.
 According to standard economic theory, the determinants of the supply curve are completely different and separate from the determinants of the demand curve.
 In other words, they are independently-generated real-world phenomena that only meet, or intersect, in the free market.
 But due to the greater efficiency of modern industrial production methods, as well as a high degree of specialization which also increases efficiency, it often happens that all the companies that produce the same thing are able to produce much more than the market can absorb.
 According to standard economic theory, what should happen in this case is that some of the producers will go out of business because the product’s price will drop as a result of oversupply, at which new point the market will again be at equilibrium.
 But the reality is not always so simple, for there are many manufacturing plants that can only be operated profitably if they are kept running at a certain (fairly high) minimum capacity, since they have fixed maintenance and other costs.
 All these factors give many producers a strong incentive to try, as much as possible, to increase or at least maintain demand for their product.

-This example, which considers a fundamental component of economic theory, illustrates the economists’ very bad – not to mention their completely unscientific – habit of merely reasoning about real-world phenomena, but without bothering to verify, by the tedious process of rigorous and meticulous examination and experimentation, that their conclusions in fact accord with real-world human behaviours.
+This example, which considers a fundamental component of economic theory, illustrates the economists’ very bad – not to mention their completely unscientific – habit of merely reasoning about real-world phenomena, but without bothering to verify, by the tedious process of rigorous and meticulous examination and experimentation, that their conclusions in fact accord with real-world human behaviours and outcomes.
 By their failure to verify their theories, laws, and not-very-rational expectations, economists have shown that they have more in common with philosophers than they do with scientists.